samolds/gaetut/README.md

 SAMSITE
 =======
-A personal website using Django, but restructured to work with Google App Engine.
+A personal website using Django, but restructured to work with Google App Engine (GAE).
-(Not yet restructured to work with Google App Engine.
+(Not yet fully restructured to work with GAE.
 But soon.)

-System Requirements
+Project Requirements
 -------------------
 * Python 2.7
 * Pip
 * VirtualEnv
+* Linkenv (Maybe?
+Still figuring out how to get dependencies working with GAE)
+* GAE

 Setup Instructions